Saw Small Pieces Safely

 But if you find that you must sometimes work with small pieces, I know that you can rip and miter them safely on a tablesaw.
 But, you have to give them firm support.
 I've found at least two sound ways, which I'll share with you, to do that.
 With either, you should install a zero-clearance table insert to keep from getting tiny scraps down into the blade.

-Combine a miter gauge and a hand screw You'll be surprised at what you can accomplish by attaching a scrap board to your miter gauge to serve -- not as a fence -- but as a backing board for your small workpiece.
-As you can see in the drawings above right, by clamping the workpiece to the scrap with a handscrew, you'll be able to make miters as well as straight cuts.
+Combine a miter gauge and a hand screw You'll be surprised at what you can accomplish by attaching a scrap board to your miter gauge to serve—not as a fence—but as a backing board for your small workpiece.
+As you can see in the drawings below, by clamping the workpiece to the scrap with a handscrew, you'll be able to make miters as well as straight cuts.
 Be sure, though, to always use a clamp, such as a wooden handscrew, that won't harm your tablesaw blade should you venture too close.

 As with the first technique, you'll want to use a wooden handscrew to hold the workpiece.
 But a C-clamp or other type works fine to secure the handscrew to the jig.
 Some universal jigs come with a pair of C-clamps attached, but stick with the hand screw for work close to the saw blade.